-- Prevents Misuse of Canteen Facility: The software authenticates the identities of the employees by verifying their details.
+The software authenticates the identities of the employees by verifying their details.
 An order is placed only after the confirmation of an employee’s unique identity.
 Employees hence are restricted from placing multiple orders, for companies that like to set a daily limit for canteen use.
-Organisations providing meals at subsidised rates to their workers can prevent unauthorised individuals from taking advantage of these benefits.
+Organizations providing meals at subsidized rates to their workers can prevent unauthorized individuals from taking advantage of these benefits.

-- Cheap & Easy Maintenance of Records: CMSs maintain employee records, such as the food preparations ordered by them, transactions made, available balance and so on.
-Not only does automated record-keeping eliminate the need to maintain records manually, it also wipes out manual maintenance costs.
+CMSs maintain employee records, such as the food preparations ordered by them, transactions made, available balances, and so on.
+Not only does automated record-keeping eliminate the need to maintain records manually, but it also wipes out manual maintenance costs.

-- Quick Generation of Reports: Canteen management systems generate several reports, such as employee consumption report, item wise consumption report, sales report, etc. The time frame of choice, such as a week, month, or year can be selected for each of these reports.
+The Canteen management systems generate several reports, such as employee consumption reports, item-wise consumption reports, sales reports, etc. The time frame of choice, such as a week, month, or year can be selected for each of these reports.

-- Efficient Inventory Management: Inventory management is the science of overseeing the ordering and usage, i.e. the inflow and outflow of goods from an inventory.
-It’s a challenge in case of CMSs since a wide variety of food and packaging materials needs to be timely restocked.
+Inventory management is the science of overseeing the ordering and usage, i.e. the inflow and outflow of goods from an inventory.
+It’s a challenge in the case of CMSs since a wide variety of food and packaging materials needs to be timely restocked.

-Whether a company decides to use a canteen management system or not is a matter of advantages outweighing the disadvantages or vice versa, but CMSs replacing manual work in an increasing number of canteens across the world represents a paradigm shift in business process.
+Whether a company decides to use a Star Link India canteen management system or not is a matter of advantages outweighing the disadvantages or vice versa, but CMSs replacing manual work in an increasing number of canteens across the world represent a paradigm shift in the business process.